aguasdearuanda/zelio/README.md

 ## Project

 * First section (Work in progress)
-  - Check it out what we have been done and what we still need to do to finish this section. https://github.com/aguasdearuanda/zelio/projects/1
+  - Check it out what we have been doing and what we still need to do in order to finish this section. https://github.com/aguasdearuanda/zelio/projects/1

 * Second section
-  - Discuss to create a hybrid mobile app
+  - Discuss the purpose of creating a hybrid mobile app
   - Create a Student session to see their attendance's history and payment as well.
-  PS, the payment will not be made through the application, the administrator gonna mark as paid.
+  PS, the payment will not be made through the application, the administrator will just update the payment status to paid.

 * Third section
-  - To discuss the distance learning process.
+  - To discuss the e-learning process.

 ## Getting Started